- Management options

 To ensure continuity of ash standard trees in hedgerows, planting of replacement trees of an alternative species will ensure environmental benefits of hedgerow trees will be preserved.

 There is no specific advice about this.
 However the guidance for ash trees in parks and gardens above is equally relevant.
 Safe disposal of the leaves on site can be achieved by burning, burial or composting, although in some areas and circumstances disposal might need to be undertaken by a local authority.
-See the guidance on managing ash leaf litter.

 However, we recognise that this is unlikely to be an option for hedges in the countryside, particularly those where the hedge is cut using a tractor with a mechanical flail.
 At present there is no practical control strategy in these instances.
 If a hedge requires cutting, then it is probably better to do so rather than neglect it.
 It is best to avoid cutting during the summer months and during the breeding bird season, when the spore production from dead leaves on the ground is highest, and disturbance might increase dispersal.
 Further advice on hedgerow management can be found at the Natural England website.